opendistro/for-elasticsearch-docs/docs/elasticsearch/ux.md

 Because open search contexts consume a lot of memory, we suggest you do not use the `scroll` operation for frequent user queries that don't need the search context open.
 Instead, use the `sort` parameter with the `search_after` parameter to scroll responses for user queries.

-## Sort
+## Sort results

-For any site search, it’s important for your users to sort the results in a way that’s most meaningful to them.
+Sorting allows your users to sort the results in a way that’s most meaningful to them.

 By default, full-text queries sort results by the relevance score.
 You can choose to sort the results by any field value in either ascending or descending order.